landbuland/landbuland.github.io/_posts/2022-04-09-RdemoKNNTemp.md

 ---
 layout: post
 title: "R code - Predict temperature with a KNN"
 date:   2022-04-09 23:59:59
 categories: Code_notebook
 ---

+# R code - Predict temperature with a KNN

 Use KNN to fit the temperature variation in China.